Anusha-raju/Machine-Learning-Models/iris/READ_ME_The_Iris_Dataset.md

 Although from data visualising the 'Iris-setosa' can be linearly seperable the other two categories can't.

-Hence various ML classification model techniques is used in "Modelling.ipynb"
+Hence various ML classification model techniques is used in "Modelling.ipynb" and related observations are made.